spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/index.md

 There are a few common Data Transformer Filters that are available in UI library as separate packages:

-- [Equals](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/equals.html) - filters values that are strictly equal.
+- [Equals](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/equals.html)—filters values that are strictly equal.
-- [Range](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/range.html) - filters values that are within a number range.
+- [Range](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/range.html)—filters values that are within a number range.
-- [Text](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/text.html) - filters values that match a string.
+- [Text](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/text.html)—filters values that match a string.